krishdu/Learn-With-Fun/README.md

 Phase 2 : keep a timer count in storage
 ```
 + declare a function expression with get and send functionality
-    + using sync storage so that every chrome browser (login with same G-mail id) from diffrent syatem can show thw same funcionality
+    + using sync storage so that every chrome browser (login with same G-mail id) from different system can show the same funcionality
 + using setInterval, keep update the storage
 + console log to check the value